sarahb11/Python-Code/README.md

 This is a simple program created to encode or decode a message using the Vigenere cipher.

 The Cipher:
-In the Vignere cipher, rather than shifting the entire alphabet over by a constant amount (which is relatively easy to crack), a keyword/phrase is used to establish a pattern by which the message will be encoded.
+In the Vigenere cipher, rather than shifting the entire alphabet over by a constant amount (which is relatively easy to crack), a keyword/phrase is used to establish a pattern by which the message will be encoded.